Nicolò Manfredini

-Nicolò Manfredini (born 1 May 1988) is an Italian footballer who plays for Serie A club Benevento as a goalkeeper.
+Nicolò Manfredini (born 1 May 1988) is an Italian footballer who plays as a goalkeeper.

 Career

 Early career

 Born in Ferrara, Emilia–Romagna, Manfredini started his career at hometown club SPAL.
 In June 2005, he was signed by Tuscany and Serie A club Fiorentina.
 He was the starting goalkeeper of the club's Primavera under-20 team from 2005–06 to 2006–07; Manfredini finished as the losing side in the round of 16 in 2006–07 season.

 In 2007, Manfredini left for Serie D club Carpi.
 In the next season, he was signed by Lega Pro Seconda Divisione club Gubbio.

 Reggiana

 In July 2009, he left for Lega Pro Prima Divisione club Reggiana along with Marco Romizi and Lorenzo Morelli for a peppercorn fee of €1,000 each.
 In the same window, La Viola also signed Matteo Arati (for €400,000) and Maxwell Acosty (for €125,000); it made the deal was a partial cash-plus-player-swap.
 Manfredini was a backup in the first season for Luca Tomasig.
 In the second season, Manfredini became the first choice.